 Emily’s Bistro is a family-style restaurant open for breakfast and lunch everyday, and for dinner Tuesday to Saturday.
 It’s rated #1 on TripAdvisor and provides not only the usual fare, but vegetarian, vegan and gluten free options too.

-The are three pubs in Quorn, all provide meals.
+There are three pubs in Quorn, and all provide meals.
 Choose any one of them to grab a solid pub meal that will fill your stomach and not empty your wallets too much.

 - Austral Inn

 - Criterion Hotel Motel

 More Things to do in the Flinders Ranges